-LMHS/LMSD was named one of the 2018-19 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program.
-This marks the ninth consecutive year the District has earned this distinction.
+The NAMM Foundation has recognized LMHS and LMSD for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program.
+This marks the 11th consecutive year the District has earned this distinction.

 LMHS students hosted the WOKE (Wisdom, Opportunity, Knowledge, Empowerment) Conference as students learned how to use their voices to bring about change on a variety of issues including LGBTQ and Disability Rights, Feminism, Masculinity, Cultural Proficiency, Gun Violence and more.

-On average, more than 11% of each graduating class is recognized by the National Merit Scholarship Program.
+On average, more than 11% of each of Lower Merion's graduating classes are recognized by the National Merit Scholarship Program (NMSP).

-The 2019 LMHS buildOn Trek Team raised more than $90,000 to construct a school during their life-changing service trips to Balbhadrapur, Nepal.
+LMHS buildOn's most recent Trek Team raised more than $90,000 to construct a school for a community-in-need in Balbhadrapur, Nepal.
 Since the program’s inception, LMSD buildOn students and staff have raised roughly $900,000 to construct 12 schools in Haiti, Nepal, Nicaragua and Malawi.

-buildOn members logged more than 11,000 hours of service in 2019 through more than 100 projects, including tutoring at Bethel Academy; delivering food to families-in-need; cleaning and beautifying local parks; working with shelter children; feeding the homeless; volunteering their time with The Hearth, American DanceWheels, Emily's Entourage, the Buonicanti Fund and JCHAI; supporting community events; and much more.
+buildOn members logged more than 11,000 hours of service during the last full school year through more than 100 projects, including tutoring at Bethel Academy; delivering food to families-in-need; cleaning and beautifying local parks; working with shelter children; feeding the homeless; volunteering their time with The Hearth, American DanceWheels, Emily's Entourage and JCHAI; and supporting community events.

 LMHS students received local, state and national recognition in the Scholastic Art & Writing Awards and were selected to Pennsylvania Music Educations Association (PMEA) and the National Association for Music Education (NAfME) Honor Ensembles.

-The annual Mr. Lower Merion competition raised more than $15,000, which was donated to various charitable organizations.
+The annual Mr. Lower Merion competition raised more than $15,000 for charity.

 LMHS Best Buddies students welcomed more than 425 students from 25 regional high schools for the annual Best Buddies Ball.